-Salaries are determined annually, based on the faculty member's performance and on salary policies established each year by the Board of Trustees.
-Department Chairs, at the Deans' and Provost's discretion, may be consulted in making salary recommendations.
-The Provost consults with the Deans regarding salary increases for faculty in each Dean's division, and the Provost then compiles a set of salary recommendations that are submitted to the President for consideration and approval.
-CCS is committed, within the constraints of its budget, to recognizing excellent faculty performance through salary adjustments.
+Salaries and wages are reviewed annually, based on the administrative staff member's performance and on salary policies established each year by the Board of Trustees.
+Based on performance evaluations, the department director makes salary and wage recommendations.
+These recommendations are submitted to the President who considers and approves them in consultation with the appropriate Dean or Vice President.
+CCS is committed, within the constraints of its budget, to recognizing excellent administrative staff performance through salary adjustments.
 Poor performance may be recognized through low or, if appropriate, no salary increases.
+Final decisions concerning salaries and wages are at the discretion of the College.